 Back in the day, businesses would hire an SEO expert to optimise their site while they concentrated on running their business.
 But search optimisation isn’t a one-person job anymore – you need an entire team to manage your online presence.

 Reaching the top of the SERPs (and staying there) requires data analysts, content creators, technical SEO experts and programmers to optimise your website at the code level – before you even think about integrating your SEO strategy with social, paid advertising and the rest of your marketing efforts.

 That’s quite a team you need to assemble.

-Which leaves you with two options: hire an agency or build your own team of SEO and marketing pros.
-Today, we’re going to look at the pros and cons of each approach.
+Which leaves you with two options: build your own team of SEO and marketing pros or hire an agency to take care of everything for you.
+In this article, we look at the pros and cons of each.

 The pros of hiring an SEO agency

-- Instant experts: You get an instant team of experts ready to make things happen – no training required.
+- Instant expertise: Agencies provide an instant team of experts ready to make things happen – no training required.

-- Cutting edge: A good agency will always be up-to-date with the latest industry developments, techniques and technology.
+- Cutting edge: A good agency will always be up-to-date with the latest industry developments, technology and techniques.